 - ❖ School Office Conduct office business through email and phone.
-An appointment may be scheduled if in-person is required or Zoom. - Sanitation Stations Placement at every classroom, entrances, halls and common spaces.
-This will be refilled and maintained by maintenance supervisor. - ❖ Drinking Fountains will be closed -Bottle fillers only.
+An appointment may be scheduled if in-person is required or Zoom. - ❖ Sanitation Stations Placement at every classroom, entrances, halls and common spaces. - ❖ Drinking Fountains will be closed -Bottle fillers only.
 Provide your own water bottle to fill daily.
-Bottle will be sent home daily for cleaning. - Creating Space for Distancing Excess furniture removed, Re-configuring small group work spaces, - Student desks and teacher spaces are all 3-6 ft apart. - Safety Hand Hygiene, Social Distancing, Temperature Check, and Symptom Monitoring. - ❖ Tracing of Spread- Each class will only be allowed to be with each other.
+Bottle will be sent home daily for cleaning. - Creating Space for Distancing Excess furniture removed, Re-configuring small group work spaces, - Student desks and teacher spaces are all 3-6 ft apart. - ❖ Safety Hand Hygiene, Social Distancing, Temperature Check, and Symptom Monitoring. - ❖ Tracing of Spread- Each class will only be allowed to be with each other.
 We will not combine classes.
-The same adults will work with the class. - Traffic Control Teachers will direct students during any time of movement. - Chapel Services will be staggered to allow for distancing once chapel can resume.
+The same adults will work with the class. - ❖ Traffic Control Teachers will direct students during any time of movement. - ❖ Chapel Services will be staggered to allow for distancing once chapel can resume.